AdobeDocs/audience-manager.en/help/using/features/profile-merge-rules/merge-rules-start.md

 ### Prerequisites

-You must set up a [cross-device data source](../../features/profile-merge-rules/merge-rules-start.md#concept_396828374D1B48C988655B2ED817F29B) and [profile merge rules](../../features/profile-merge-rules/merge-rules-start.md#concept_169938D1988447E1B60896908A49C78A) *before* completing these procedures.
+You must set up a [cross-device data source](../../features/profile-merge-rules/merge-rules-start.md#concept_396828374D1B48C988655B2ED817F29B) and [profile merge rules](../../features/profile-merge-rules/merge-rules-start.md#configure-merge-rule-code) *before* completing these procedures.

-## For Experience Cloud ID Service Customers {#section_F88AEB30F2474EFBB477C007CA55E4AA}
+## For Experience Cloud ID Service Customers {#id-service-customers}

 The [!UICONTROL Experience Cloud ID Service] and the latest version of [DIL](../../dil/dil-overview.md) are recommended when working with [!UICONTROL Profile Merge Rules].
 However, you don't have to use the [!UICONTROL Experience Cloud ID Service] to work with this feature.
-If you're just using [!UICONTROL DIL], see the [legacy DIL section](../../features/profile-merge-rules/merge-rules-start.md#section_70398F3346F0444A821BD62FC86E3C67) below.
+If you're just using [!UICONTROL DIL], see the [legacy DIL section](../../features/profile-merge-rules/merge-rules-start.md#legacy-dil) below.

 ### Configure the Set Customer ID Function